'Other Than Economy/Coach' Accommodations: Frequently asked questions

 Request medical documentation from your doctor and contact the DoDEA OI&IR immediately.
 Only if extenuating circumstances prevent advance authorization, the traveler must obtain written approval from the 'other than economy/coach' accommodations AO (or the DoDEA Director for special economy seating) within 7 days of travel completion.
 Failure to do so may result in the traveler being personally financially responsible for costs over the standard economy/coach class airfare.

 It is extremely difficult to obtain approval after-the-fact and it should only occur in dire, extreme emergencies.
 If extenuating circumstances or emergency situations prevent advanced authorization, the traveler must obtain written approval from the appropriate 'other than economy/coach' AO or for special economy seating the DoDEA Director within 7 days of travel completion.
 Failure to receive the appropriate authorization/approval for 'other than economy/coach' accommodations or special economy seating either before or after travel may result in the traveler being personally financially responsible for costs over the standard economy/coach class airfare.
-Poor planning does not constitute an emergency.
+Inadequate planning does not constitute extenuating/emergency circumstances and will not be recommended for an exception.

 The standard of "incapable of traveling alone" is a difficult one to meet and must be fully documented by the licensed medical practitioner.
 The JTR at par.
 2110-J4 states: "An attendant who is authorized transportation under par.
 7815, may be authorized/approved for 'other than economy/coach' accommodations only when the attended traveler is authorized 'other than economy/coach' accommodations use and requires attendant services en route."
 The JTR at par 2110-J5 also states: "Authority for a family member to use 'other than economy/coach' accommodations due to a disability or special need does not authorize the entire family to use 'other than economy/coach' accommodations.
 'Other than economy/coach' authority is limited to the disabled traveler and attendant (if required)..."
 The licensed medical practitioner must explain why an attendant is required, if the traveler is incapable of traveling alone.